xinychen/transdim/README.md

 In the following implementation, we have improved Python codes (in Jupyter Notebook) in terms of both readiability and computational cost.

+> Our proposed models are highlighted in bold fonts.

 - **imputer** (imputation models)

 | Notebook                                        | Guangzhou | Birmingham | Hangzhou | Seattle | London | NYC | Pacific |